-Unity is a very powerful game engine.
-The full power can be utilized only when you can master unity scripting.
-The basic unity scripting is very easy to learn, and can be picked up by anyone.
-Though, Unity visual scripting tools can help you make games without scripting, learning to script can give you a better control over the game engine.
+Though Unity visual scripting tools can help you make games without scripting, learning to script can give you better control over the game engine.

 Unity scripting is based on C#.
 A basic knowledge of variables, functions, classes should be enough to get you started in unity.
 Even if you haven’t worked with C# and have the knowledge of any other coding language, then you should get the hang of it in a few minutes.

-Start function in Unity is called when the Gameobject to which the script is attached is instantiated.
-If you are totally new to unity read our article on how to learn unity first.
-Start function is called only once during the object lifetime, i.e. if the object is destroyed and instantiated, then the Start function is called again.
+Start function in Unity is called when the game object to which the script is attached is created.
+Start function is called only once during the object’s lifetime.

-So why do you use the Start function?
-Start function is used to set initial values to some variables and to spawn some objects needed with the Gameobject.
+So, why do we use the Start function?
+Start function is used to set initial values to some variables and to spawn some objects needed with the game object.
 For example, when you spawn a character, you need to set the health of the player to 100.
 You might need an enemy to spawn when the player is spawned.
-You can use the Start function for these.
+You can use the Start function for these activities.

 Update function is used for things that require continuous commands.
 For example, moving your game character.
-When moving your character, you need to check your character position every frame and adjust the direction and speed depending on the target position.
-Saw you target is a moving one then you need to check your target position every frame too.
+When moving your character, you need to check your character’s position every frame and adjust the direction and speed depending on the target position.
+Say your target is a moving one then you need to check your target position every frame too.

 Other most commonly used classes and functions

-GetComponent is used to refer the component of the Gameobjects.
+GetComponent is used to refer to the component of the Gameobjects.
 Like Rigidbody, collider, animator etc.

 Application.quit is used to quit the application when running in standalone build.
 An important thing to note is it doesn’t work in editor mode.